EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 According to the understanding of the authors elements of the OHS Codex will be useful for

-organizations or researchers that are
+organizations or researchers that are involved in

--  involved in One Health surveillance implementation
+-  One Health surveillance implementation

--  involved in One Health surveillance data reporting
+-  One Health surveillance data reporting

--  involved in One Health data harmonization and standardization
+-  One Health data harmonization and standardization

+-  Cross-sector risk management

 Specifically, this includes

--  Organisations that are members of the EJP consortium
+-  the EJP consortium and their follow up organization

--  other national authorities involved in OHS
+-  national authorities in Europe involved in OHS

 -  European authorities and institutes, as e.g. EFSA, ECDC, EEA